Skip to main content

 • a workflow you are building

-Thread in Vega
+Chat threads in Vega

-This Help Center article focuses on threads in the Vega chat, but the same concept also applies to the Vega Outlook plugin and the Vega Gmail assistant.
+This Help Center article focuses on chat threads in the Vega chat, but the same concept also applies to the Vega Outlook plugin and the Vega Gmail assistant.

 In those environments, each email conversation you open in your inbox already functions as a thread in Vega.
 When you interact with Vega in that email conversation, Vega uses the email thread as the context for the discussion.